 Can I ask an employee for evidence?

 You may ask an employee for evidence of their relation to the deceased.
-Understandably, this may be very sensitive for the employee, so keep that in mind if you do for evidence, and consider any difficulties in providing evidence in good faith.
+Understandably, this may be very sensitive for the employee, so keep this in mind if you do require evidence.
+In addition, consider, in good faith, any difficulties for the employee to provide evidence.
 Keep in mind bereavement leave must be paid in the pay period in which the leave is taken.

 If you do receive evidence from the employee, you can ensure that information will be kept safe and secure with BrightHR’s document storage.